MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

        with pure factors or permutations.
 You first need to initiate the instance of this class and then initialize the experiment itself with: :meth:`init_experiment`, which creates a new experiment from the suggested base simulation and ``permutation`` type

-       The flow of method for :class:`ExperimentManager` class is shown the diagram below
+       The flow of method for :class:`ExperimentManager` class is shown in the diagram below:

        .. mermaid::